 Cost of Materials

-Composite shingles and fake composite slate cost virtually the same.
-Formation is done via a molding process to ensure it resembles wood or natural stone slates.
+Composite shingles and fake composite slate tiles cost virtually the same.
+Synthetic tile formation is done via a molding process to ensure it resembles wood or natural stone slates.

-The material is fairly light at about 1.25 pounds per tile, so essentially all roof types can handle such installation.
+The material is fairly light at about 1.25 pounds per tile, so essentially all sloped roof types can handle such installation.
 The tiles can easily be cut on-site with a utility knife and are attached as simply as using a nail gun.

 Breaking Down Costs into Specific Examples